CPSC 405 Syllabus

 - You must take the Final Exam in order to pass the class.

-Final letter grades are determined according to the following scale.
+- All other letter grades are determined according to the following scale.

 grade | points |